Rifle construction woes prompt city to potentially subsidize affected downtown businesses

 The major Downtown Rifle Revitalization Project, which began in mid-March, is expected to wrap up by the end of the summer.
 A portion of Railroad Avenue — the city’s main thoroughfare — remains closed for construction.

 Meanwhile, the closure has caused major traffic congestion issues on alternative routes.
-What is usually meant for residential traffic, it’s now not uncommon to see Whiteriver and West avenues encountering stop-and-go traffic during rush hours.
+Though Whiteriver and West avenues are usually meant for residential traffic, it’s now not uncommon to encounter stop-and-go traffic there during rush hours.

-What has so far cost $3.8 million through a contract with KSK Construction Group of Grand Junction, the project is set to fix Railroad Avenue and Third Street infrastructure, beautify curb appeal and render parking spot angles to 45 degrees, among other features.
+Having so far cost $3.8 million through a contract with KSK Construction Group of Grand Junction, the project is set to fix Railroad Avenue and Third Street infrastructure, beautify curb appeal and align parking spot angles to 45 degrees, among other features.

 But for Locke, a 40-year business owner who said he also endured another similar downtown project in the early 1980s, construction is impacting parking and foot traffic.